klmo8/quotes-project/README.md

 ## Description

-This project introduced me to the Django framework.
-Previously, I had minimal web development experience beyond basic HTML and CSS.
-This project introduced me to many Django concepts, including function-based views, url routing, and template inheritance.
-Although it could be improved, I will likely consider this project finished.
+This was a beginner project that introduced me to MVC, the Django framework, and web development in general.
+Although it could be improved in many ways, I will let this project Rest in Peace, as there are many more interesting things to be working on instead of a quote generator!
 If interested, check out my 2nd Django project (Podcast Sharing App) to see my evolution as a web developer.

 ### Prerequisites